 Again: There are some incredible free themes and plugins out there.
 But in general, you get more power, more customization, more options, and more specialized features with premium themes and plugins.

 4. More Power with Features

 If you want to have the latest, greatest, craziest features, then it’s worth buying the Pro version of the theme or plugin.
 That’s why some of the most powerful plugins that really take WordPress to another level are going to cost you.
 And the latest WordPress features usually require the most current themes.

 Those impressive features take a lot of smart coding to implement, they need a lot of good support to help people use them and they require updates to stay current and stable.
 That all costs money.

 There are plenty of cool features available in free plugins—let’s not discount that.
 But for some of the biggest and baddest features—we’re talking ecommerce, backup, membership—the best plugins are premium.

-Free themes, specifically those available outside of the WordPress theme directory, are notorious for being packed with malicious code.
+Free themes and plugins, specifically those available outside of the WordPress theme directory and WordPress plugin directory, are notorious for being packed with malicious code.
+That’s why you should never, under any circumstances, use nulled WordPress plugins or themes.
 This issue has gotten better as WordPress has matured, but it’s still a very real threat.
-Hackers prey on people looking for free themes and then sabotage those themes with backdoors and other tricks they can exploit.
+Hackers prey on people looking for free themes and plugins (especially “free” versions of premium WordPress plugins and themes) and then sabotage those themes and plugins with backdoors and other tricks they can exploit.

-If you want to go the free route, make sure you only choose themes from the WordPress theme directory.
-If you really want to feel safe and secure, go for a premium theme.
-Rest easy knowing a reputable premium theme creator will stand by their work.
+If you want to go the free route, make sure you only choose themes and plugins from the WordPress directory.
+If you really want to feel safe and secure, go premium.
+Rest easy knowing a reputable premium theme and plugin creator will stand by their work.

 WordPress is an incredible gift, and we’re thankful for it.
 But not everything can be free.
 Premium offerings push the community farther and faster.